scivision/fortran-pathlib/API.md

 character(:), allocatable :: realpath(".././mypath")
 ```

 Resolve path.
-This means to canonicalize the path, normalizing, resolving symbolic links, and resolving relative paths when the path exists.
+This means to absoluteize, canonicalize, resolving symbolic links.
-This is distinct from canonical, which does not pin relative paths to a specific directory when the path does not exist.

 * "strict" if true required the path to exist (default false).
 * "expand_tilde" if true expands the tilde "~" (default true).